jhugan-k/Triage/README.md

-# Triage — AI-Powered Bug Management
+# Triage (AI-Powered Bug Management)

 Triage is a collaborative bug-tracking platform that classifies incident severity automatically.
-Report a bug in plain language and a zero-shot AI model labels it **High**, **Normal**, or **Low** in the background, so the board stays prioritized without anyone triaging by hand.
+Report a bug in plain language and a AI model labels it **High**, **Normal**, or **Low** in the background, so the board stays prioritized without anyone triaging by hand.